 - A minimum size limit of 90 millimeters (mm) test diameter (TD) is in place coastwide.
 Red Sea Urchins first reproduce at around 50 mm in TD and can grow to sizes of 190 mm TD or larger.
-Only Red Sea Urchins in a size range of between 90 and 140 mm are used in the biomass estimates used to calculate the commercial TAC.
-Furthermore, commercial harvesters mostly harvest urchins between 90 mm and 120 mm in size due to market preferences.
+Only Red Sea Urchins in 90 and 140 mm TD are used in the biomass estimates used to calculate the commercial TAC.
+Furthermore, commercial harvesters mostly harvest urchins between 90 mm and 120 mm TD in size due to market preferences.
 This leaves reproductive individuals both in a size range of 50 mm to 90 mm and those larger than 120 mm.
 Gamete production in Red Sea Urchins increases with size, so the urchins with the highest reproductive potential are left behind by the commercial fishery. - Red Sea Urchin quotas are calculated using only shoreline identified either through harvest events (from harvest charts filled out by harvesters) or by Red Sea Urchin harvesters.
-It is unlikely that all Red Sea Urchin habitat is being harvested around the coast and that Red Sea Urchin biomass is being underestimated in some areas. - Red Sea Urchin overabundances (urchin barrens) exist in portions of the BC coast and are believed to be impacting ecosystem function (see section 5.5).
+It is unlikely that all Red Sea Urchin habitat along the coast is being harvested.
+As such, Red Sea Urchin biomass is being underestimated in some areas. - Red Sea Urchin overabundances (urchin barrens) exist in portions of the BC coast and are believed to be impacting ecosystem function (see section 5.5).
 Managers will consider using a higher harvest rate in areas with Red Sea Urchin barrens.
 Urchin barrens continue to persist in areas that have been commercially harvested for over 20 years at the current harvest rate making this a low-risk approach. - Historically, Red Sea Urchin populations in BC were limited by Sea Otter (Enhydra lutris) predation.
 Following the extirpation of Sea Otters from BC, the abundance of prey species increased substantially, and current Red Sea Urchin populations are considered to be at artificially high levels.
-It is believed that Red Sea Urchin populations are far more impacted by natural predation than by commercial harvest, and that historical equilibrium populations were low.
-The recolonization of Sea Otters in BC, and their expansion to the west coast of Vancouver Island, has coincided with a decrease in the urchin population in Tofino to less than 1% of previous otter-free levels.
+Evidence suggests that natural mortality through predation was historically much higher than current fishing mortality and that historical populations may have been low.
+The re-establishment of Sea Otters in BC, and their expansion to the west coast of Vancouver Island, coincided with a decrease in Red Sea Urchin density and biomass to near zero values around Tofino (Curtis and Leus.
+2022).
 In contrast, commercial harvesting at close to 100% of the TAC over ten years has led to no significant decrease to urchin populations in the two areas of BC where time-series of survey data exist. - Sunflower Star (Pycnopodia helianthodes) populations in BC dropped drastically starting in 2014 due to a 'sea star wasting disease' event.
-Sunflower Stars are a major predator on Red Sea Urchins and their decreased presence in the ecosystem may contribute to higher numbers of Red Sea Urchins in areas not yet impacted by Sea Otter predation. - The sea urchin fishery is a gonad (roe) fishery.
+Sunflower Stars are a major predator on Red Sea Urchins and their decreased presence in the ecosystem may contribute to higher numbers of Red Sea Urchins in areas not yet impacted by Sea Otter predation (Burt et al. 2018). - There are natural population reserves of Red Sea Urchins not accessible to the fishery.
+The sea urchin fishery is a gonad (roe) fishery.
 Population levels in most areas are higher than can be supported by the available food (kelp) and, as a result, many of the urchins have poor or no gonad development.
-Since only those individuals with the highest quality gonads are targeted by the fishery, there is a natural reserve of animals that remain after commercial harvest that consists of urchins smaller than the minimum size limit, urchins greater than 120 mm in test diameter and urchins with poor quality gonads.
-An additional natural reserve of urchins exist with urchins that are inaccessible to harvesters due to their location in cracks and crevices and at a deeper than safe diving depths.
+Since only those individuals with the highest quality gonads are targeted by the fishery, there is a natural reserve of animals that remain after commercial harvest, those that are < 90mm TD, > 120mm TD and those of commercial size with poor quality gonads.
+Additionally, there is also a natural reserve of urchins exist with urchins that are inaccessible to harvesters due to their location in cracks and crevices, and at a deeper than safe diving depths (> 60ft; Lowe and Galloway 2020).
+A large proportion of commercial harvest occurs in shallower 'feed lines'.